American Gaming Association Projects 17% of American Adults Will Bet on March Madness

 This will be the first tournament where Americans plan to place a greater share of their bets through non-bracket channels.
 Americans expect to place 76% of their wagers outside of brackets, an increase of 55% last year.

-The statistic isn’t overly surprising when you consider more states have legalized sports betting, giving more Americans access to non-bracket wagering.
+The statistic isn’t overly surprising when you consider that more states have legalized sports betting, giving more Americans access to non-bracket wagering.

 “There’s nothing more thrilling in sports than the magic of March Madness,” Miller said.
 “If you’re getting in on the action, have your game plan to bet responsibly.
 That means setting a budget, keeping it fun, learning the odds and playing legally,” Miller added.